turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 The first step in the project-based language evaluation is the definition of the criteria.
-The criteria for the ADCS daemon are listed below, including an explanation and motivation for their inclusion.
+The criteria for the \\gls{ADCS} daemon are listed below, including an explanation and motivation for their inclusion.

 #.
 The language enables memory safety.

     Memory errors can lead to system crashes, not just of the program itself but also of other programs running in parallel.

+#.
+The language enables creation of programs maintainable by changing developers.

+    Code should be developed in a way that it is usable not only by the original author, but also by others.
+This enables the reuse of software and ensures code doesn't get lost because the developer is not available anymore.

+#.
+The language enables splitting tasks between multiple programmers.

+    Complex systems are built by teams and the language has to support them in working together.
+Big projects are split into smaller tasks.
+The final program is a collection of all those.

 #.
 The language enables creation of programs with a small storage footprint.